 Parody aside, the central conceit of Waititi’s film is a tired morality tale.
 The story concerns Jojo (Roman Griffin), a 10-year-old boy whose imaginary friend is none other than Adolf Hitler (Taika Waititi).
 A committed member of the Hitler Youth, Jojo’s fanaticism is challenged when he discovers his mother has given refuge to a young Jewish girl named Elsa (Thomasin McKenzie), who hides in the rafters of the house.
 What are the odds that Jojo slowly warms to Elsa and sees the inhumanity of Nazism?
 That’s right, it’s essentially American History X (Tony Kaye, 1998) thrown into a dull stew of Life is Beautiful (Roberto Benigni, 1998) and third-rate Mel Brooks.

 However, trite narratives can be buoyed by strong performances, witty dialogue – all manner of things.
 But in Jojo Rabbit there is nothing more than a litany of tired jokes and perfunctory German accents, with the worst of all coming from Rebel Wilson – the corpulent comedian of the moment.
-Negligibly better is Sam Rockwell, who coasts along as Captain Klenzendorf, a washed up veteran.
+Negligibly better is Sam Rockwell, who coasts along as Captain Klenzendorf, a washed-up veteran.
 Waititi himself features as Adolf Hitler, in a performance that may have been daring 80 years ago but still wouldn’t have been funny.

-And then there’s Stephen Merchant as Captain Deertz, head of the local Gestapo.
+A notably bad cameo comes from Stephen Merchant, who plays local Gestapo leader Captain Deertz.
 It is Deertz and his men who are most guilty of the film’s tiresome “Heil Hitler” gag, which consists of the characters repeatedly saluting Hitler to each other in a convivial manner.
-Clearly, Waititi thought this gag was a real winner for in just one scene each man of Geertz’s crew greets Jojo and Klenzendorf with individual salutations to the Fuhrer – it is an insufferably naff attempt at parody.
+Clearly, Waititi thought this gag was a real winner, for in one scene each man of Geertz’s crew greets Jojo and Klenzendorf with cheeky salutations to the Fuhrer – it is an insufferably naff attempt at parody.

 But remember, Jojo Rabbit isn’t just a parody, it’s an ‘anti-hate satire’; it’s here to help, to educate.
 In an interview with Vanity Fair, Waititi said, ‘there’s a danger we will forget the events of World War Two and there is another, deeper danger that some of those things will repeat themselves.’